Nonminimal infrared gravitational reheating in light of ACT observation: Comparing perturbative and infrared reheating

 where $m^{\rm end}_{\rm\phi}$ is the inflaton mass at the end of inflation.
 In the presence of the non-minimal coupling, therefore, the reheating temperature $\Tre$ and reheating e-folding number $N_{\rm re}$ can be expressed for any arbitrary value of the $\xi$ as,

 For the varying non-minimal coupling associated function $\mathcal{S}_{\rm n}^{\xi}$ in two frames, we obtain different predictions of reheating parameters, specifically around the conformality, $\xi\sim1/6$.
-As pointed out earlier, since $\mathcal{S}^\xi_{\rm n} \propto (1-6\xi)$ in Jordan frame, the radiation temperature clearly vanishes as there is no radiation production as opposed to the Einstein frame temperature.
-This can also be observed from our full numerical computation depicted in the Fig.(\ref{comparisonfigJorEin}).
-In the following section, we compare different production processes in terms of reheating parameters.
+As pointed out earlier, since $\mathcal{S}^\xi_{\rm n} \propto (1-6\xi)$ in the Jordan frame, the radiation temperature clearly vanishes, as there is no radiation production as opposed to the Einstein frame temperature.
+This can also be observed from our full numerical computation depicted in Fig.(\ref{comparisonfigJorEin}) in Appendix \ref{appenJorEin}.
+In Fig.(\ref{comparisonfigJorEin}), it is seen that in the higher non-minimal coupling regime, $\xi>1$, pertinent to the present analysis, frame ambiguity is gone.
+Therefore, in the subsequent discussion, we shall stick to the Jordan frame while comparing the perturbative and non-perturbative reheating parameter predictions.